-Frank Rijkaard embraced a "big chance at a wonderful club" on Monday afternoon when he agreed to become the fourth Dutch coach in FC Barcelona's history.
+Frank Rijkaard has accepted a "big chance at a wonderful club" by becoming FC Barcelona's new coach.

 Best in the business

 Rijkaard was presented as the latest occupant of the Camp Nou hot seat, replacing the departing Radomir Antic, and the former Netherlands coach told reporters he was "proud" to be joining "the best club in the world".

 The 40-year-old explained that he was looking forward to rebuilding the club alongside new Barcelona president Joan Laporta and technical director Txiki Begiristain.
 "I share their footballing and organisational philosophies," said the former AFC Ajax and AC Milan player, who has signed a four-year contract.